 Now that you are living in Luxembourg, it’s a great opportunity for you to learn the classical language of the Germans.
 Ja, German is one of the oldest languages, and sustains its prominence because of Germany’s enormous contribution towards the development of various fields including art, music, philosophy, innovation, economics and science.
 So, if you are working or aspiring to work in the sectors of automobiles, biochemistry, engineering, finance, medicine or technology, learning German as a foreign language could be very advantageous.

 If you have kids, and are thinking of sending them to a Luxembourgish primary school, it is useful to know that German is the language they learn to read and write in first (from age 6).
-For more information on Luxembourgish primary education click here.
-Therefore, most Luxembourgers speak German from a very young age and learning German can help you socialise with local groups, as well as explore new job prospects.
+Most Luxembourgers speak German from a very young age and learning German can help you socialise with local groups, as well as explore new job prospects.

 Government Recognised Organisations